Silvio Berlusconi: Relations with Russia

 In November 2007, Italy's state-owned energy company Eni signed an agreement with Russian state-owned Gazprom to build the South Stream pipeline.
 Investigating Italian parliament members discovered that Central Energy Italian Gas Holding (CEIGH), a part of the Centrex Group, was to play a major role in the lucrative agreement.
 Bruno Mentasti-Granelli, a close friend of Berlusconi, owned 33 per cent of CEIGH.
 The Italian parliament blocked the contract and accused Berlusconi of having a personal interest in the Eni-Gazprom agreement.

 Berlusconi was among the most vocal supporters of closer ties between Russia and the European Union.
 In an article published in Italian media on 26 May 2002, he said that the next step in Russia's growing integration with the West should be EU membership.
 Berlusconi had a warm relationship with Vladimir Putin.
 The two leaders often described their relationship as a close friendship, continuing to organise bilateral meetings even after Berlusconi's resignation in November 2011.

 In 2015, Berlusconi visited Crimea, which had been illegally annexed by the Russian Federation one year prior: after landing in Yalta, he met with Putin in Sevastopol.
 Because of this, he was declared persona non grata by the Ukrainian government for three years.

-Berlusconi condemned the Russian invasion of Ukraine, saying he was deeply disappointed by the behaviour of Russian president Putin.
-On the eve of the 2022 Italian general election, he said that "the troops were supposed to enter, reach Kyiv in a week, replace the Zelensky government with decent people and a week later come back".
+Berlusconi condemned the 2022 Russian invasion of Ukraine, saying he was deeply disappointed by the behaviour of President Putin.
+On the eve of the 2022 Italian general election, he said that "the Russian troops were supposed to enter, reach Kyiv in a week, replace the Zelensky government with decent people and a week later come back".
 In September 2022, Berlusconi made another statement at a Forza Italia convention in Venetia defending Putin: the statement was described by Italian media as confused and containing several factual errors, such as stating that Putin had been pressured to invade Ukraine "by his colleagues in the Communist Party".
-In October 2022, leaked audio recordings revealed Berlusconi expressing dismay at Italy's military support for Ukraine, and blaming Volodymyr Zelenskyy for the Russian invasion of Ukraine.
+In October 2022, leaked audio recordings revealed Berlusconi expressing dismay at Italy's military support for Ukraine, and blaming Volodymyr Zelenskyy for the 2022 Russian invasion of Ukraine.